snotskie/ttrpg/site/src/characters.md

 **Focused Determination:** Each time you bump your dice, increase the result of the roll by an additional $+1$.

-**Past Repeated:** Up to once per session, when you fail a non-violent Check or lose a non-violent Contest, you may choose to channel a past memory to guide you.
+**Past Repeated:** Up to once per session, when you fail a Check or lose a non-violent Contest, you may choose to channel a past memory to guide you.
 If you do, for the rest of the scene, you may use your History Stat in place of the Stat you failed the Check or lost the Contest with, even for actions not typically covered by your History Stat.

 **Armored Skin:** Whenever you would lose a violent Contest as the Defender, protect yourself for $+dc2$.